 Clone N was FPMS 18, a Gamay Beaujolais type.
 Clone E reportedly came from the Gustav Neibaum/John Daniel/Inglenook estate originally, then to the Oakville Viticultural Field Station, next to the Stelling Vineyard across the street, and finally to the Hanzell Vineyard in Sonoma, Francis’s source.

 Francis concluded that there was no single “best” clone and that he should not plant just one clone in his vineyards.
 In phase two, the five best clones from phase one plus clone R (FPMS 12, Pommard selection 804 heat-treated for 89 days) were planted on AxR1 and St. George rootstocks in 1989.
 The site was the Mahoney Ranch vineyard, a 40-acre hillside vineyard located 3,000 feet from the original study.

 A few years ago, Francis donated the best five industry clones (A, E, M, P and V) from the trial to FPMS for the public collection.
 The new FPMS virus-negative selections qualifying for registration and certification (R & C) are A (FPMS 97), M (FPMS 75), P (FPMS 90, 96) and V (FPMS 66).
 Phase three began in 2002.
 Francis planted some original clones along with new FPMS selections on several different rootstocks to explore the relationship between virus disease and wine quality.
-Now a decade later, the vineyard experimentation continues in the Mahoney’s two vineyards.
+Now a decade later, the vineyard experimentation continues in the Mahoney’s three estate vineyards.